turingschool/front-end-curriculum/projects/module-1/balancing-act-solo/week-1.md

 Map it out.
 Either print out the comp (there is a printer available in the vault), or sketch it out in your notebook.
 - Label each part of the page with the HTML element you think is most appropriate to display it.
-- For parts of that page that are repetitve (account cards, and more!), decide on a class name that you will use to refer to those in CSS.
+- For parts of that page that are repetitive (account cards, and more!), decide on a class name that you will use to refer to those in CSS.
 - Think about, and possibly research, how will you make sure that the nav bar stays on the left and the recent transactions box stays on the right?
 </section>